Genivia/ugrep/README.md

                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 A character deletion, insertion or substitution  counts as one error.
 The default MAX is 1.
 No whitespace may be given between -Z and its argument MAX.
-Option  --sort=best  orders matching  files  by  best  match  (not  yet  available  in  this release).
+The  first  character  of  an approximate  match  always  matches  the  begin of a pattern.
+A leading `.' in a pattern may be used to match any first  charac- ter.
+Option  --sort=best  orders  matching files by best match (not available yet in this release).

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio,